UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/5_lobster-density_format-for-PRIMER.md

 data.dir \<- here(“Data”)

 The above code probrably won’t work.
 Do you know why?
-By installing the plyr() package above we have created a conflict and plyr() also has a function called here().
+By installing the plyr() package above we have created a conflict as plyr() also has a function called here().

 We can prevent the conflict by specifying the package from which we want